Skip to content

 A power steering fluid leak is never something to ignore.
 Even a small drip is a sign that something is wrong.
 If you see puddles under your truck or notice that your fluid reservoir needs frequent topping up, it’s time to investigate.
 One clear warning sign of a leak is foamy or bubbly fluid in the tank, which indicates that air is getting into the system.
 Air in the hydraulic lines can cause jerky steering and damage the pump.
 Finding and fixing leaks right away protects your components from damage and ensures your steering remains reliable.

-Power Steering Failure on the Road?
+Power Steering Fails on the Road?
 Here's What to Do

 Losing your power steering while driving a semi is a heart-in-your-throat moment, but it doesn't have to end in disaster.
 The system is designed to revert to manual steering, meaning you can still control the truck—it will just take a lot more physical effort.
 Knowing the right steps to take can help you handle the situation safely and confidently.
 Your immediate goal is to get the truck stopped in a safe location without panicking.
 By staying calm and following a clear plan, you can manage the situation and keep yourself and others on the road safe.